sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/1-creating-components/src/snippets/key-manager/one-way binding/key-manager.component.ts.txt

   apiKey;

   /*
-    use of seperate property and event bindling require an event handler to assing the updated values to the property.
-This can be eliminated with two-way binding */ updateValue = (ev) => {
+    The use of separate property and event binding require an event handler to assign the updated values to the property.
+This can be eliminated with two-way binding.
+  */
+  updateValue = (ev) => {
     this.apiKey = ev.target.value;